The Warlock (Spitzweg)

 The Warlock, also known as The Wizard and the Dragon, is the title of two oil on canvas paintings by German painter Carl Spitzweg, from 1875 and 1880.
-The original painting is now held in the Museum Georg Schäfer, in Schweinfurt, while the other is in a private collection.
+The original painting is now held in the Museum Georg Schäfer, in Schweinfurt, while the other is in the Lucas Museum of Narrative Art in Los Angeles, California.
 The two paintings are almost identical in motif but differ in size and color.

 Description

 In the lower half of the painting, a warlock stands in the middle of a dark rocky landscape.
 Around him six or seven skulls were arranged in a circle.
 He has his staff held high in a pose similar to a schoolmaster or a tamer.
 In front of him, a not very large dragon rises with its mouth open, clinging to a boulder with its front paws, around which its snake-like tail is wrapped.
 The mythical animal black wings stand out against a red glow that comes from the underground, probably from a crevice in the rock.
 Thick, lead-gray smoke curls above it, behind which a sunlit fairytale castle becomes visible next to a towering column.
 The castle is not unlike Neuschwanstein Castle, whose construction had begun in 1869.
 The artist's monogram signature, the stylized S, can be found at the bottom left of the painting.